 How Do You Get Claude Code to Generate docker-compose.yml?

 Real projects often involve databases, caches, message queues, and other services.
 Writing the full docker-compose.yml from scratch takes time.
-Claude Code handles this well.
+Claude Code handles this well — I've had it generate accurate configs for projects with 5+ services on the first try.

 Here's the kind of prompt that gets excellent results: